Cab driver fatally stabbed while sitting in his car in the Bronx

-The 27-year-old man was stabbed while sitting in his car just after 9 p.m.
+27-year-old Ganiou Gandonou was stabbed while sitting in his car just after 9 p.m.
 Saturday on 4160 Hutchinson Parkway East in Co-Op City.

 Officials say he was bleeding heavily from the neck, but was conscious when first responders arrived.